juliatan/ethereum-crowdcoin/README.md

   - As part of this, install truffle using `yarn add @truffle/hdwallet-provider`.
   - Also `yarn add dotenv`, create a `.env` file in the same directory as the `deploy.js` script, with `INFURA_API` and `MNEMONIC` environment variables for the Rinkeby test network.
   - Load the .env file at the top of the `deploy.js` file.
 - Deploy contract to Rinkeby test network.
 In the ethereum directory, run `node deploy.js`.
+Make a note of the contract address that is returned and save to `.env.local` file in the root folder (this is what NextJS will automatically use to load environment variables).
+Be sure to prefix the variable name with "NEXT*PUBLIC*" e.g. `NEXT_PUBLIC_FACTORY_ADDRESS=xxxxx`.

 ### Frontend UI

 - Install NextJS using `yarn add next react react-dom`.
 In `package.json`, be sure to add a script for `"dev": "next dev"`.
 - Install Typescript and other dev dependencies for linting and typechecking (see `package.json`).
 - Create `pages` directory and add routes.

+### Set up Campaign List page

+- Configure web3 with a provider from Metamask in `ethereum/web3.js`.
+- Tell web3 that a deployed copy of the CampaignFactory exists on the Rinkeby network in `ethereum/factory.js`.
+Be sure to use the `NEXT_PUBLIC_FACTORY_ADDRESS` environment here.
+- Use the factory instance to retrieve a list of deployed campaigns.
+To set up dummy data (i.e. create a deployed campaign), use Remix.
+Check the environment is "injected Web3", selected "CampaignFactory" contract and add the contract address we deployed.
+The click "createCampaign" with some minimum contribution value (e.g. 100 wei).
+- Setup `pages/index.tsx` to render details on each campaign by calling the factory instance methods.

 ## Packages